 - Origins Available:

 Warboyse is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Warboyse family lived in "Verboys, near Rouen, Normandy.
 This family gave its name to Warbois or Warboys, formerly spelt Wardeboys, a considerable village on the high road from Huntingdon to Ramsey."

 The surname Warboyse was first found in Cambridgeshire, formerly Huntingdonshire where it is now a large parish and village.
 The village dates back to pre-Conquest times where the first listing was Weardebusc in 974.
 Literally the place name probably means "bush of a man called Wearda" having derived from the Old English personal name + busc.

 By the time of the Domesday Book, the lands were held listed as lands of St. Benedict of Ramsey.
 Looking back further, the family was originally derived from Verbois, near Rouen in Normandy.

 "Walter Wardebois is mentioned in the county as early as 1199.
 (Rotuli Curiae Regis.)
 Geoffrey de Wardbois, a townsman of Cambridge, was 'charged with having joined in the great riot against the Master and Scholars of the University' in 1322."

 Early History of the Warboyse family

-Another 137 words (10 lines of text) covering the years 1200 and 1261 are included under the topic Early Warboyse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Warboyse research.
+Another 69 words (5 lines of text) covering the years 1200 and 1261 are included under the topic Early Warboyse History in all our PDF Extended History products and printed products wherever possible.

 Warboyse Spelling Variations